shanelandis/portfolio/README.md

 # About My Writing
 My written samples derive from class workshops and personal experience.
-The following works catergorize into three documentation types: email, blog, and advertisement.
+The following works catergorize into three types: email, blog, and advertisement.
 ## Writing Samples
 | Document | Documentation type | Description |
 | ------------- | ------------------ | ----------- |